anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

 malicious servers serve wrong content for rooms they participate in.

 ##### Potential remotes
-1. Origin encoded in the `mxc` URL.
+1. Origin encoded in the MXC URL.
 2. If the client has supplied explicit fallback servers, try those in the order the client supplied them in.
 3. If the client has supplied a room+event ID combo as a hint: